urbanjost/index/docs/faq/short-circuit.md

 Short-circuit evaluation (aka. minimal evaluation or McCarthy evaluation) is when the remaining arguments in a Boolean operation are executed or evaluated only if the previous operations are true.
-Fortran does not provide short-circuit evalutations.
+Fortran does not provide short-circuit evaluations.
 This allows for optimizations such as parallel evaluation.
 Some compilers do provide an extension to provide short-circuit evaluation but to keep your code standard-conforming you should assume all sections of an expression may or may not be evaluated